I Wish It Could Be Christmas Everyday

 Wood sings lead vocals.
-The backing vocals for the single are by the Suedettes, augmented by the choir of Stockland Green School First Year.
+The original backing vocals for the single were by the Suedettes, augmented by the choir of Stockland Green School First Year but because the master tapes were lost, the 1981 version featuring pupils from Kempsey Primary School is the version that's been heard on TV, Radio, streams and downloads since the early 1980s.

 The original sleeve of the single credits "Miss Snob and Class 3C" with "Additional noises".
 The basic track for the single was recorded in August 1973, so to create a wintry feeling engineer Steve Brown decorated the studio with Christmas decorations and turned the air conditioning down to its coldest setting.
 Wood wore a woollen hat found in lost property.
 The schoolchildren were brought down from the Midlands to London by bus during the autumn half-term to add their contributions.

 At the time of the single's release, Wizzard's contract with EMI was close to expiration.
 Promotional copies were pressed by Warner Bros., with whom the band had just signed for future releases.
 Only then was it discovered that EMI were legally entitled to the track after all, so the Warner Bros.
 Records pressings were halted and the record appeared on the Harvest label, but with the same picture sleeve.
 In a UK television special on ITV in December 2012, the British public voted the song second (behind "Fairytale of New York") in The Nation's Favourite Christmas Song.